Animation of a Rotating Electron Wave Function

 1. Use a Monte Carlo method to distribute points according to the probability density.

-2. Color each point based on its phase.
+2. Color each point according to its phase.

-3. Animate by varying each point's phase over time.
+3. Animate the wave function by varying each point's phase over time.

-A JavaScript-based animation of an electron's wave function in a hydrogen atom can be seen here:
+You can also try a JavaScript-based animation of the electron wave function in a hydrogen atom here:

 JavaScript animation of the electron wave function